Scaling Laws and Symmetry, Evidence from Neural Force Fields: Introduction

 In this work, we conduct comprehensive scaling-law experiments, drawing on best practices and insights from prior work on the expressive power of (geometric) message passing neural networks (MPNNs) \citep{Loukas2020What, joshi2023gwl}, maximal update parametrization ($\mu$P) \citep{yang2021muP}, and compute-optimal scaling \citep{hoffmann2022chinchilla}.
 Our key findings are:

 \begin{itemize} \item \textbf{\textit{Clear power law scaling.}} Message-passing NNIPs obey power-law scaling with respect to compute, data, and model size.
 For compute, unlike prior studies that report only FLOPs within architectures, we characterize scaling with both FLOPs and wall-clock training time (GPU-hours).
-Given that equivariant networks can be less GPU-friendly, this approach provides a more complete view for practical purposes. \item \textbf{\textit{Architecture-dependent exponents.}} Power-law exponents increase as the ``degree'' of equivariance grows, from non-equivariant (unconstrained) models to lower- to higher-order equivariant designs.
-While two prior works in geometric domains has shown architecture-dependent scaling with respect to only the dataset size \citep{nequip, batatia2022mace}, to our knowledge, none of them provide a complete and comparable picture to ours.
+Given that equivariant networks can be less GPU-friendly, this approach provides a more complete view for practical purposes.
+While prior work in geometric domains has shown architecture-dependent scaling with respect to only the dataset size \citep{nequip}, to our knowledge, none of them provide a complete and comparable picture to ours. \item \textbf{\textit{Architecture-dependent exponents.}} Power-law exponents increase as the ``degree'' of equivariance grows, from non-equivariant (unconstrained) models to lower- to higher-order equivariant designs.

-\item \textbf{\textit{Compute-optimal scaling.}} We find that the power-law exponents for dataset and model size in a compute-optimal scaling have similar values for non-equivariant and equiavariant architectures of different representation degrees.
-This means that a compute optimal scaling should increase the model and dataset size in tandem; this mirrors the findings of \cite{hoffmann2022chinchilla} in natural language.
+\item \textbf{\textit{Compute-optimal scaling.}} We find that the power-law exponents for dataset and model size in a compute-optimal scaling are similar across non-equivariant and equivariant architectures of different representation degrees.
+This means that a compute-optimal scaling should increase the model and dataset size in tandem; this mirrors the findings of \cite{hoffmann2022chinchilla} in natural language.

+\item {\textbf{\textit{Multi-epoch training and data-augmentation.}} While our main results consider a single epoch regime, we show that the same scaling laws hold across tens of epochs in a multi-epoch setting.
+This is because, at scale -- even with 1\% of our training set -- the effect of overfitting is negligible.
+For non-equivariant models, data augmentation is required to avoid overfitting and maintain the scaling coefficients.
+We also consider inference-time augmentation for the unconstrained model, and show that it only changes the multiplicative coefficient (rather than the exponent) in the scaling law, and its benefit saturates quickly with the number of augmentations for this task.}

 \item \textbf{\textit{Scaling effect of symmetry loss.}} Enforcing symmetry through loss does NOT seem to provide the same benefits as having an equivariant architecture.